Sacred Blooms: Discover the 10 Favorite Flowers of Hindu Gods

 9. Red Nerium Oleander

 Yet another beautiful choice of flowers, these flowers with beautiful hues of pink and are offered to Goddess Durga, Kali, Gauri as well as her other “Roopas”.
-This flower is also important in “Tantrik worship” which is yet another important aspect of the Hindu mythology.
+This flower is also important in “Tantrik worship” which is yet another important aspect of Hindu mythology.
 Even the scrubs of these flowers are important when worshipping the Goddesses and it is also believed that the devotee who takes the path of “Tantra” has to worship and complete the related”Mantra Jaap” near a red Oleander tree.
+For those seeking to perform a puja or any other spiritual ritual, you can Send Flowers in India without any hassle.
+With the aid of online floral services, the act of offering blooms to the divine has seamlessly merged with the digital era, allowing devotees to express their reverence from anywhere in the world.

-Although Jasmine flowers are known for its fragrance and used for its medicinal properties, these flowers besides being considered Lord Hanuman’s favourite flower also hold a religious importance.
+Although Jasmine flowers are known for their fragrance and medicinal properties, these flowers, besides being considered Lord Hanuman’s favourite flower also hold a religious importance.
 Jasmine is loved by Lord Hanuman and according to the ritual, five Chameli or Jasmine flowers should be offered to please Lord Hanuman.
 Offering Jasmine oil along with sindoor or vermilion to Lord Hanuman also helps in warding off evils from your life.